efi1/neureality/README.md

 Contains data files for non-parameterized (single run) test cases.

-### ➕ Adding a Test
+### Adding a Test
 The test suite supports both parameterized and non-parameterized test types.
 Each is configured by adding a JSON file in the appropriate directory under tests/cfg.

 ✅ Adding a Parameterized Test
-1. Create a new JSON file under: tests/cfg/cfg_parameterized_tests/
+* Create a new JSON file under: tests/cfg/cfg_parameterized_tests/

-2. he file name can be arbitrary, but it must have a .json extension.
+* The file name can be arbitrary, but it must have a .json extension.

-3. Once added, the test data will be picked up automatically by the existing parameterized test in test_tasks.py.
+* Once added, the test data will be picked up automatically by the existing parameterized test in test_tasks.py.

-4. The test function is already implemented and accepts two inputs:
+* The test function is already implemented and accepts two inputs:

 app_container: the running Docker container (provided via a fixture).

 test_name: the name of the test case (taken from the JSON filename).

         @pytest.mark.parametrize('test_name', [
             resource.name
             for resource in files(settings.parameterized_tests_dir).iterdir()
         ])
         def test_perform_tasks(app_container: object, test_name: str) -> None:
             ...

 📌 Note: There is no need to manually register new test functions.
 Each JSON file in cfg_parameterized_tests/ will be executed automatically.

 ✅ Adding a Non-Parameterized Test
-1. Create a new JSON file under: tests/cfg/cfg_non_parameterized_tests/
+* Create a new JSON file under: tests/cfg/cfg_non_parameterized_tests/

-2. The file name must start with the word "test_" and have a .json extension, so that pytest recognizes it.
+* The file name must start with the word "test_" and have a .json extension, so that pytest recognizes it.

-3. In test_tasks.py, add a function with the same name as the JSON file, but without the .json extension.
+* In test_tasks.py, add a function with the same name as the JSON file, but without the .json extension.

 Example:
 If the file is named test_example_1.json, define a function: